SirSaleh/SirSaleh/README.md

 I am **Saleh**, Full-Stack Web-Developer.

-- 👯 I’m looking to collaborate on many open-source projects
+- 👯 I’m looking to collaborate on many open-source projects;
-- 🤔 I’m looking for help with applicable projects, mostly web services
-- 📫 How to reach me: animatorsaleh@gmail.com
+- 📫 How to reach me: [animatorsaleh@gmail.com](mailto:animatorsaleh@gmail.com]);
-- 💬 Ask me about web development
+- 💬 Ask me about web development;
-- 😄 Pronouns: He, She, They (I don't care, lol)
+- 😄 Pronouns: He, She, They (I don't care, lol);
-- ⚡ Fun fact: Currently nothing! (will be updated :D)
+- ⚡ Fun fact: Currently nothing! (will be updated :D).

 <!--
 **SirSaleh/SirSaleh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.